openwdl/wdl/SPEC.md

 Reads a tab-separated value (TSV) file as an `Array[Array[String]]` representing a table of values.
 Trailing end-of-line characters (`\r` and `\n`) are removed from each line.

-This function has three variants:
+This function has three choices:

 1. `Array[Array[String]] read_tsv(File, [false])`: Returns each row of the table as an `Array[String]`.
 There is no requirement that the rows of the table are all the same length.
 2. `Array[Object] read_tsv(File, true)`: The second parameter must be `true` and specifies that the TSV file contains a header line.
 Each row is returned as an `Object` with its keys determined by the header (the first line in the file) and its values as `String`s.
 All rows in the file must be the same length and the field names in the header row must be valid `Object` field names, or an error is raised.